-The discussion in this paper is based on the view that the standard microeconomic theory could be useful to analyze the settlement network.
-We try to understand the flow of funds between the parties as endogenous phenomena.
+The discussion in this paper is based on the view that standard microeconomic theory could be useful to analyze the settlement network.
+We try to understand the flow of funds between the parties as an endogenous phenomenon.
 We emphasis that both private information and preference could play independent roles to determine the optimal risk sharing in equilibrium.
-The approach could be useful to design regulations free from unintended distortions caused by the lack of necessary consideration on the preference and information set of participants.
+In principle, the approach could be useful to design regulations that avoid unintended distortions by giving due consideration to the incentives and private information of participants.